eljost/pysisyphus/docs/es_optimization.rst

      #
      # Possible values: positive float
      conf_thresh: 0.0001
+     #
+     # nto/natural transition orbital specific
+     #
      # Number of NTOs to consider in the overlap calculation.
 Only relevant for 'nto'
      # and 'nto_org' ovlp_types.
      #
      # Possible values: positive integer
      use_ntos: 4
+     #
+     # wfoverlap/wavefunction overlaps specific
+     #
      # Number of core orbitals to neglect in a wfoverlap calculation.
 Only relevant
      # for the 'wf' ovlp_type.
 Must be >= 0.
      #
      # Possible values: positive integer
      ncore: 0
+     #
+     # tden/transition density matrix specific
+     #
+     # Controls which set of MO coefficients (at current cycle, or the reference cycle)
+     # is used to recover the AO overlap matrix.
+     #
+     # Possible values: (ref, cur")
+     mos_ref: cur
+     # Controls whether the set of MO coefficents that was NOT used for recovering the AO
+     # overlap matrix is re-normalized, using the recovered AO overlap matrix.
+If set to
+     # True and mos_ref = cur, then the MO coefficients at the reference cycle will be re-
+     # normalized, and vice versa.
+     #
+     # Possible values: (True, False)
+     mos_renorm: False

 Please also see :ref:`Link <es-plotting-label>` for possible plotting options for ES tracking and optimizations.